-- o Can you inform Bill of the status of service? - Then, while he has you on the phone, Bill says that he has heard of something called a default judgment.
+- Ocan you inform Bill of the status of service? - Then, while he has you on the phone, Bill says that he has heard of something called a default judgment.
 He asks what that is and how he can get one.
-What is your response? - o He asks how long small claims cases usually take.
-What do you say? - What if he asks when the judge in that court will be on vacation because he wants another judge to hear the case.
-Can you tell him about the judge's scheduled vacation coming up?
+What is your response? - He asks how long small claims cases usually take.
+What do you say? - What if he asks what kind of car the judge drives?
+What would you say?